angular/angular/aio/content/guide/architecture-components.md

 # Introduction to components and templates

 A *component* controls a patch of screen called a [*view*](guide/glossary#view "Definition of view").
+It consists of a TypeScript class, an HTML template, and a CSS style sheet.
+The TypeScript class defines the interaction of the HTML template and the rendered DOM structure, while the style sheet describes its appearance.

-For example, individual components define and control each of these aspects of an application:
+An Angular application uses individual components to define and control different aspects of the application.
+For example, an application could include components to describe:

 *   The application root with the navigation links
 *   The list of heroes
 *   The hero editor

-You define a component's application logic that supports the view inside a class.
-The class interacts with the view through an API of properties and methods.

-In this example, `HeroListComponent` has a `heroes` property that holds an array of heroes.
+In the following example, the `HeroListComponent` class includes:

+* A `heroes` property that holds an array of heroes.
+* A `selectedHero` property that holds the last hero selected by the user.
-Its `selectHero()` method sets a `selectedHero` property when the user clicks to choose a hero from that list.
+* A `selectHero()` method sets a `selectedHero` property when the user clicks to choose a hero from that list.

-The component acquires the heroes from a service, which is a TypeScript [parameter property](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties) on the constructor.
+The component initializes the `heroes` property by using the `HeroService` service, which is a TypeScript [parameter property](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties) on the constructor.
+Angular's dependency injection system provides the `HeroService` service to the component.
-The service is provided to the component through the dependency injection system.

 <code-example header="src/app/hero-list.component.ts (class)" path="architecture/src/app/hero-list.component.ts" region="class"></code-example>